 No, monkeys can’t own copyrights.
 But please read on.
 This relatively simple answer to a question nobody is seriously asking hasn’t prevented the emergence of a strange copyright controversy over a series of monkey-taken photographs, including the self-portrait on the left.

 Wildlife photographer David Slater was visiting a North Sulawesi national park in Indonesia when he left his camera unattended.
-A crested black macaque grabbed the camera and managed to snap some stunning images.
-The photographs ended up in the July 5 edition of the UK’s Daily Mail, some of… More
+A crested black macaque grabbed the camera and managed to snap some stunning images.… More

 Several months ago, we highlighted the Canadian Conservative party’s use of the Canadian Broadcasting Company’s copyrighted footage in political attack ads.
 (Not Quite Fair Use: Canada’s Fair Dealing Exception to Copyright Infringement in the Political Spotlight).
 In defense of its ads, the Conservative party argued by analogy that such use of copyrighted material for political purposes would be “fair use” in the United States.

 Just in time for the release of the final installment in the Harry Potter film franchise, a related branch of the Harry Potter empire finds itself involved in a curious copyright dispute.
 This is not another case of an obscure author claiming that J.K.
 Rowling stole her billion-dollar story from an earlier work.
 Instead, an independent font company has asserted, in a lawsuit filed on July 5 in the Eastern District of New York, that merchandise sold at Universal Studios’ “The Wizarding World of Harry Potter” theme park in Orlando makes unauthorized use of one of its typefaces.